England Heritage Guide to Martello Tower No. 24

 As weapons and fortifications changed, the military effectiveness of the towers lessened: nevertheless, at intervals in the nineteenth century when there were felt to be invasion threats, the Kent and Sussex towers became renewed objects of attention from the military and in some cases were repaired and re-armed.
 The most sustained campaign was probably in the early 1850s at a time when there was widespread suspicion of France and when limited sums were being spent modernising fortifications at Dover and around Portsmouth.
 Then contractors tendered for repairing and re-arming most of the Martellos, though it is doubtful if this work was ever completed.

 By the 1870s the smooth-bore muzzle-loading gun, firing a solid shot, had been made wholly obsolete in Europe as a result of revolutionary developments in ordnance design which began in the 1850s.
-Demise of the cast-iron muzzle-loading gun, mainstay of armies and navies since the sixteenth century, spelt the end of the Martellos as a serious defence.
-In the ensuing decades a number were sold, some were converted to houses and others were demolished or destroyed by the sea.
+The demise of the cast-iron muzzle-loading gun, the mainstay of armies and navies since the sixteenth century, spelt the end of the Martellos as a serious defence.
+In the ensuing decades, a number were sold, some were converted to houses and others were demolished or destroyed by the sea.
 The coastguards continued into the twentieth century to use a number as convenient look-outs, including tower no 24 at Dymchurch.

 Then in 1940 history repeated itself.
 With the evacuation of the British Expeditionary Force from Dunkirk in late May and early June 1940, the Kent and Sussex Martello chain once again was in the front line on a coast where invasion was daily expected.
 Once more, the northern French ports began to fill with invasion barges, but this time they were motorised or had tugs, and this time they were filled with the field-grey of the German Wehrmacht rather than the more gaudy uniforms of Napoleon's Grand Army.
 Throughout the summer of 1940, invasion defences were hurriedly improvised along the coasts of Kent and Sussex and the Martellos again found a use.
 Some became observation posts and had concrete roofs added as protection against air-attack, others were used by the Home Guard and the army.
 The original gun platforms were too exposed for modern warfare, but a few had their first-floor windows altered to permit the mounting of light machine-guns.